muthukub/WFGY/ProblemMap/Atlas/Fixes/official/demos/demo-f5-observability-first/README.md

 - the workflow is broken
 - the model is confused
 - the chain is unstable
-- the safety layer is weak
+- the execution layer must be fixed first

 Sometimes those statements may later become true.